victorjoh/lions-pride-inn/README.md

 2. **Ctrl + j** Jump between the test file and class under test, will create file if it does not exist.

-For this exercise, MoreUnit 3.3.1 works fine, but in our Ufo projects the jumping does not work.
+For this exercise, MoreUnit 3.3.1 works fine, but in some other projects the jumping does not work.
 I suggest installing MoreUnit 3.3.0 instead.
-It works for both this exercise and the Ufo projects.
-To install MoreUnit 3.3.0, do the
+It works for both this exercise and other.
+To install MoreUnit 3.3.0, do the following:
-following:

 1. Download [org.moreunit.updatesite-3.3.0.zip from their releases on github](https://github.com/MoreUnit/MoreUnit-Eclipse/releases/download/v3.3.0/org.moreunit.updatesite-3.3.0.zip).